AppMaintainers/chef-rails-dev-box/README.md

 ## Introduction
 This project automates the setup of a development environment for Ruby on Rails development.
 It also includes numerous other web development tools to help node.js and meteor projects.

+The VirtualBox version is publicly accessible on the VagrantCloud as [DevBox](https://vagrantcloud.com/appmaintainers/boxes/devbox).
+If you just need a box, start here.

 This tool is made by the [App Maintainers team](http://AppMaintainers.com) and uses Chef and Vagrant to automate the process.

 ## Passwords